-Pashi Sherpa was helping her husband pack for his Everest expedition (2014) while their son (weeks old) was playing lying on bed unaware of the fact that their bread earner would soon be soon long gone.
+Pashi Sherpa was helping her husband pack for his Everest expedition (2014) while their son (weeks old) was playing lying on bed unaware of the fact that their bread earner would soon be gone.

 Ang Tshering, an experienced Sherpa climber says nine out of ten Sherpas would rather do something else than to help people get up the mountain.
 It’s only the money; they do it for their families.